Can’t Pay Your Tax Bill? You May Qualify For Currently Not Collectible Status.

 Atlanta, Georgia, tax lawyer Cal Bomar has handled tax problems from both sides of the table.
 His prior work with the IRS informs his tax defense practice today, allowing him to argue persuasively on behalf of his clients in civil tax matters involving the inability to pay back taxes.
 Contact an Atlanta tax attorney to schedule a consultation.

 What Will Happen After You Receive Currently Not Collectible Status?

 You will receive a letter periodically reminding you of your debt.
 Periodically, the IRS may ask for an updated financial statement to see if your ability to pay has increased.
 As long as your income and assets remain the same, this will continue until (a) you file bankruptcy, or (b) 10 years from the date of assessment has elapsed.
-After 10 years, the IRS can no longer collect on that tax debt.
+After 10 years from the very first day that you owed the tax, the IRS can no longer collect that tax debt.

 Bomar Law Firm has offices in Atlanta, Georgia and Birmingham, Alabama.
-Contact us at to schedule your free consultation to discuss your case with an Atlanta, Georgia, tax lawyer who is also a former IRS Chief Counsel attorney.
-The firm handles cases involving captive insurance company litigation and syndicated conservation easement litigation, guiding clients through IRS tax disputes and promoter malpractice cases, as needed to get them to the best result.
+Contact us at (404) 841-6561 to schedule your free consultation to discuss your case with an Atlanta, Georgia, tax lawyer who is also a former IRS Chief Counsel attorney.
+The firm handles cases involving syndicated conservation easement IRS audits and litigation.

 The firm has tax professionals available who speak Spanish.
 (El Despacho de Abogado Bomar tiene oficinas en Atlanta, Georgia; y Birmingham, Alabama.
 El Ex Abogado del IRS.
 Hablamos Español.
 Contáctenos hoy al (404) 841-6561).